The week of Nov. 5, I had the opportunity to see the generosity of so many people from Berkshire County.

 On Saturday morning, the caravan of six vehicles filled with about 14 volunteers and hauling four trailers, headed to Breezy Point.
 As we arrived and saw the devastation that these people have suffered, I realized how appreciative I am to have the simple pleasures of everyday life.
 The things we take for granted were the basic necessities that these people from the Breezy Point area, and all of the other areas affected by Hurricane Sandy, no longer had.

-I was honored to be a part of the collection
+I was honored to be a part of the collection and delivery of the goods.

 The time everyone who donated and participated took to help in these efforts is greatly appreciated.
 You may never get a personal thank you from anyone who received your donation but know that these people are truly blessed to have unknown people from all over take an interest on their behalf.